Cybersecurity & IT Support for Businesses Across NY & PA

 Compliance issues Evidence scattered across tools.
 Audit stress; potential penalties.

-• You can’t list every security tool or owner.
+• You can’t list every security tool or its owner.

 • Multiple agents per device (AV, EDR, RMM overlap).